-Furones: Approximate Independent Set Solver
+Furones: Approximate Dominating Set Solver

 In Loving Memory of Asia Furones (The Grandmother I Never Knew)

-This work builds upon A Sqrt(n)-Approximation for Independent Sets: The Furones Algorithm.
+This work builds upon The Furones Algorithm.

-Key Properties
+Key Concepts:

 Problem Statement